acse-2020/introduction/jupyter/intro.md

 ## Using notebooks

 As a web application, Jupyter notebooks run through a web browser.
 To work you must connect to a notebook server on which your notebook runs.
-This can be via the web (remote) or running on your own computer (local)
+This can be via the web (remote) or running on your own computer (local).

 ### Remote Servers